j-fukuhara/j-fukuhara.github.io/_pages/about.md

 I am an Assistant Professor at Tokyo University of Science, Chiba, Japan.

-My academic work focuses on **compiler optimization** to improve the efficiency of programs, including speedup, saving energy, code size reduction.
+My academic work focuses on **compiler optimization** to improve the efficiency of programs, including speedup, saving energy, and code size reduction.
 In particular, I am currently interested in code optimization for **GPUs** (Graphics Processing Units) and the **RISC-V** architecture.

-I am also interested in high-performance computing, embedded systems, machine learning, and Explainable AI.
+I am also interested in high-performance computing, embedded systems, machine learning, and Inductive Logic Programming (Explainable AI, XAI).

 <!--
 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.